Dawnisse/lae/README.md

 [**[Contents]**](#contents)

-Sample scripts `sample/bashrc` and `sample/cshrc` for Linux, as well `sample/login.bat` for Windows are provided to support both `csh/tcsh` and `sh/bash/zsh` Linux shells and the Windows Command Prompti and to help students to setup the proper UNIX/Windows runtime environment.
+Sample scripts `sample/bashrc` and `sample/cshrc` for Linux, as well `sample/login.bat` for Windows are provided to support both `csh/tcsh` and `sh/bash/zsh` Linux shells and the Windows Command Prompt and to help students to setup the proper UNIX/Windows runtime environment.